ssav7912/DECO4200/README.md

 # DECO4200
 Team repository for DECO4200

-This repository stores the source programs for the HouseHub interface.
+This repository stores the source programs for the HouseHub proof of concept interface.

 There are 2 main components:
 - The Board (`board` directory)